verbit-ai/verbit-streaming-python-sdk/README.md

 All response types have the same format.

-1. Transcript: This is online transcription, the timestamps might overlap in different transcript responses, and the response has a boolean field `is_final`.
-The `alternatives` array has the difference hypotheses.
+1. Transcript: This type of response contains the recognized words since the beginning of the current utterance.
+Like in real human speech, the stream of words is segmented into utterances in automatic speech recognition.
+An utterance is recognized incrementally, processing more of the incoming audio at each step.
+Each utterance starts at a specific start-time and extends its end-time with each step, yielding the most updated result.
+Note that sequential updates for the same utterance will overlap, each response superseding the previous one - until a response signaling the end of the utterance is received (having `is_final == True`).
+The `alternatives` array might contain different hypotheses, however the 1st alternative is commonly what you're looking for.

 1. Captions: Non-overlapping consecutive responses.
 The `is_final` field is always `true` here, and the `alternatives` array has only one hypothesis.